Sanremo Music Festival 2012: First round

 The final of the Big Artists section was held on 18 February 2012.
 During the first round, the ten artists still in competition performed their entries, and a ranking was obtained by combining televoting with the votes determined by the Sanremo Festival Orchestra.
 Each journalist in the press room also voted one of the competing artists, and Noemi, who received the most votes, obtained the "golden share", gaining three slot in the previous ranking.
 Therefore, she replaced Gigi D'Alessio and Loredana Bertè in the top three artists, and she was admitted to the second round of the final, together with Emma and Arisa.

 Second round

 During the second round, the top three artists performed for the last time their entries, and the final ranking was determined by televoting only.
-Nina Zilli was also announced as Italy's entrant for Eurovision Song Contest 2012 by Ell & Nikki despite not advancing towards this round.
+Nina Zilli was also announced as Italy's entrant for Eurovision Song Contest 2012 despite not advancing towards this round.
 She was chosen by a specific jury among the participants.